 Every image you take is simply a record of the light hitting your camera sensor when you pressed the shutter button.
-The amount of light varies with almost every single image and unless you’re in a studio, generally you have not got much control over it.
+The amount of light varies with almost every single image and unless you’re in a studio, generally you don’t have much control over it.
 An under exposed image will be too dark, and an over exposed one will be too bright.

 This is where the settings on your camera come into play.
 On “Full auto”, most cameras do a pretty good job of getting a well exposed image.
 If you want more control over the shot, you must understand which settings to change, and how they effect each other and the image.

 Essentially, there are three settings which dictate the exposure of the final image: